thanos-io/thanos/docs/proposals/config.md

 - We would wish to dynamically configure what targets / labels are on each Prometheus instance within the Thanos cluster
 - Allocate targets to a Prometheus instance based on data such as CPU utilization of a node.
 - Ensure that as we scale the number of Prometheus instances in the scrape pool we do not move scrape targets to other instances.

+### Example Use Case

+Currently we have the use case whereby a customer can deploy a game into our environment and we may need to dramatically increase the number of targets being scraped.
+In doing so we may need to scale the number of instances of Prometheus in our scrape pool; we would want to ensure that it has minimal impact to the existing collection of metrics and ensure we do not over oad any scrapers by the resharding of targets.
+This deployment may only last for a number of hours (whilst other may last days, weeks, or months) and then will be removed.
+Therefore removing the targets and scaling down the number of Prometheus instances in the pool.

 ## Implementation